UK minister under fire for calling migrants an 'invasion'

 Critics accuse Braverman of deliberately worsening conditions at Manston by refusing to book hotel rooms for asylum seekers.

-The government said “large numbers” of people were being moved out of Manston on Tuesday to relieve pressure and that another facility in the port town of Dover that was firebombed on the weekend had reopened.
+The government said “large numbers” of people were being moved out of Manston on Tuesday to relieve pressure.
+It said a facility some 20 miles (32 kilometers) away in the port town of Dover that was firebombed Sunday had reopened.

+Police said counterterrorism officers were leading the investigation into the firebombing, which slightly injured two staff members.
+The suspect, a 66-year-old man from a town about 100 miles (160 kilometers) away, threw “a number of crude incendiary devices," then drove away and killed himself.

+Detective Chief Superintendent Olly Wright of Counter Terrorism Policing South East said the attack was “likely to be driven by some form of hate-filled grievance.”

 Just over 48,000 people applied for asylum in the U.K. in 2021, fewer than in Germany, France or Spain.
 But there has been a sharp increase in the number of people trying to cross the channel in dinghies and other small craft as alternative routes, such as stowing away on trucks, have become more difficult.